 The Astros aren't the first baseball team to play in Houston.
 The minor league Houston Buffaloes preceded them, playing under different names from 1888 to 1961, when the Astros were formed.
 First known as the Colt .45s, their name was changed to the Astros to reflect the popularity of the Astrodome, their home field.
 Due to the fact that grass was unable to grow in the Astrodome due to an attempt to reduce the sun’s glare in players’ eyes, an artificial turf had to be developed, which resulted in the genesis of Astroturf.
 While the Houston Astros have not won the World Series in their history, they did win the National League Pennant in 2005, as well as the Central Division title in 1997-’99 and 2001.
 The Astros faced the Chicago White Sox for the 2005 World Series, but the White Sox prevailed, winning all four games.
 While the Astros didn’t win that year, they keep playing, fighting for their city and their fans.
 However, the fighting should be kept in Minute Maid Park, not outside when you’re trying to find a Minute Maid parking spot.
 The astronaut-smart Astros fan books their parking spot ahead, making use of ParkWhiz so that they can relax inside the stadium while the Astros knock the ball out of the park.

 ParkWhiz is so easy to use:.
-All you need to do is find the game that you want to see on the ParkWhiz website, pay in advance (about as much as some astronaut ice cream), book your Minute Maid Park parking space and print your parking pass.
+All you need to do is find the game that you want to see on the ParkWhiz website, book your Minute Maid Park parking space and print your parking pass.
 When you bring your ParkWhiz parking pass with you, all you have to worry about is whether to buy a microbrew or a hot dog.

 Book the space and rate you want, wherever you're headed.

 Drive to the location you've selected and enter using your ParkWhiz pass.
 Simple!

 Advice is here if you need it